 Entry to the Joint Operations Center (JOC) is provided by a secure mantrap adjacent to a dedicated security office.
 Built to SCIF standards, the JOC contains a state-of-the-art command center, housing 48 permanent work stations in a theater-style configuration, facing a large video wall, flanked by conference rooms and offices for both officers and support staff.
 Within the JOC is a secure area consisting of workstations, offices, and two divisible conference rooms with secure video conferencing capabilities.
 The secure area construction dictates a windowless environment, requiring proper lighting and creative use of materials to create an agreeable work atmosphere.

 The 180,000 SF billeting (hotel) expansion more than triples the facility size and increases the total capacity from 189 guest rooms to 600 guest rooms and suites.
-Designed to relate to the existing architecture with similar scale, materials, textures, and massing, the addition also brings in new elements, such as iconic glazed building corner elements, to integrate the design of the new operations building.
-A new dedicated lobby with terrazzo tile flooring leads to a monumental stair with terrazzo treads, open risers, and a glass/stainless steel railing for access to the open lounge areas on the second and third floors.
-The lobby’s design provides a hotel atmosphere, underscored by the new Liberty Lounge, an upscale bar and restaurant area, with wood finishes salvaged from the gymnasium floor in the existing headquarters building.
-The six new “executive suites” are designed with the full amenities of corporate hotels.
+Designed to relate to the existing architecture with similar scale, materials, textures, and massing, the addition also brings in new elements, such as iconic glazed building corner elements, to integrate the design of the operations building.
+A dedicated lobby with terrazzo tile flooring leads to a monumental stair with terrazzo treads, open risers, and a glass/stainless steel railing for access to the open lounge areas on the second and third floors.
+The lobby’s design provides a hotel atmosphere, underscored by the Liberty Lounge, an upscale bar and restaurant area, with wood finishes salvaged from the gymnasium floor in the existing headquarters building.
+The six “executive suites” are designed with the full amenities of corporate hotels.